bncszb/dotfiles/README.md

 `bash link.sh`

-Check if the folder is linked porperly!
+Check if the folder is linked properly!
 If it already exists it might create it inside `.config`